papyrusglobal/papyrus-doc-network/index.rst

 ..
-Papyrus Docs documentation master file, created by sphinx-quickstart on Mon Nov 27 18:19:33 2017.
+Papyrus Network documentation master file, created by sphinx-quickstart on Mon Nov 27 18:19:33 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.